rjspencer/docs/api_v1.md

 	the number of photos this store item has

 	if you specify to expand the photos key, it will be an array of the photos for this item

+## /store/orders
+`[GET] /account/{accountId}/store/orders`
+This endpoint is used to get retrieve orders that have been made in your store.

+When dealing with monetary values, the currency will be USD unless otherwise specified.

+order_by

+	how to order the returned items

+	accepted values are `ordered` and `totalAmount`

+	defaults to `ordered`

+direction

+	what direction to order the returned items

+	accepted values are `ASC` and `DESC`

+	defaults to `DESC`

+limit

+	the number of items to limit the response to

+	accepted values are any positive number

+	defaults to 50

+offset

+	how much to offset the returned items by

+	accepted values are any number greater than or equal to zero

+	defaults to 0

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": [{
+	        "id": 580,
+	        "account": 1,
+	        "ordered": "2014-08-10 23:18:02",
+	        "shipped": false,
+	        "currency": "usd",
+	        "total": 26.62,
+	        "total_usd": 26.62,
+	        "shipping_amount": 5.6,
+	        "tax_amount": 1.02,
+	        "stripe_charge_id": "<Stripe charge ID>",
+	        "email": "testfan@stagebloc.com",
+	        "user": { <user object> },
+	        "address": {
+	            "street_address": "12345 Main Street",
+	            "street_address_2": "",
+	            "city": "Chicago",
+	            "state": "IL",
+	            "postal_code": "60647",
+	            "country": "US"
+	        },
+	        "transactions": [{
+	            "id": 2968,
+	            "modified": "2014-08-10 23:18:03",
+	            "amount": 0,
+	            "quantity": 1,
+	            "item": {
+	                "type": "store",
+	                "object": { <store object> }
+	            },
+	            "shipping": {
+	                "provider": "USPS",
+	                "method": "USPS Priority Mail",
+	                "shipped": null,
+	                "tracking_number": null
+	            }
+	        }, {
+	            "id": 2969,
+	            "modified": "2014-08-10 23:18:03",
+	            "amount": 0,
+	            "quantity": 1,
+	            "item": {
+	                "type": "audio",
+	                "object": { <audio obkect> }
+	            }
+	        }]
+	    }, {
+	        "id": 579,
+	        "account": 1,
+	        "ordered": "2014-08-10 20:25:55",
+	        "shipped": false,
+	        "currency": "usd",
+	        "total": 31.17,
+	        "total_usd": 31.17,
+	        "shipping_amount": 7,
+	        "tax_amount": 1.17,
+	        "stripe_charge_id": "<Stripe charge ID>",
+	        "email": "fakemail@stagebloc.com",
+	        "user": null,
+	        "address": {
+	            "street_address": "555 Main Street",
+	            "street_address_2": "",
+	            "city": "Chicago",
+	            "state": "IL",
+	            "postal_code": "60642",
+	            "country": "US"
+	        },
+	        "transactions": [{
+	            "id": 2966,
+	            "modified": "2014-08-10 20:25:57",
+	            "amount": 23,
+	            "status": "Paid",
+	            "quantity": 1,
+	            "item": {
+	                "type": "store",
+	                "object": { <store object> }
+	            },
+	            "shipping": {
+	                "provider": "USPS",
+	                "method": "USPS Priority Mail",
+	                "shipped": null,
+	                "tracking_number": null
+	            }
+	        }]
+	    }]
+	}

+### Response Explanation

+user

+	this will be `null` if the order was a guest checkout

+transactions

+	this will list the items in this order

+transactions item type

+	this will list the type of item that was ordered

+	possible values are "audio", "audio_playlist", "store", "theme", and "fan_club_subscription"